 This refers to fees that are paid only once through the house purchase process:

-- Escrow fees: paid to the escrow company for their services
+- Escrow fees: Fees like cash to close are to be paid to the escrow company for their services

 - Down payment: determined by the mortgage program and is usually a percentage of the house’s value

 - Escrow: holds valuables such as the property deed, and earnest money

 - Notary: cost incurred during the process of verifying signatures

 - Title Insurance: paid by the homebuyer and protects the lender if there are challenges with the title.
 A search or the title’s history usually has to be done to certify that there are no encumbrances like liens

 - Recording fees: cost required to change the record of ownership and is paid to county government